Transportation of all essential, non-essential goods allowed during lockdown: MHA

 The home secretary also included the services of the Indian Red Cross Society under the Establishment of National Disaster Management Authority.
-Prime Minister Narendra Modi had announced a nationwide lockdown on March 24 for 21 days in order to arrest the spread of coronavirus.
+The Employees Provident Fund Organisation (EPFO) has also been exempted and asked to work with bare minimum staff.
+A nationwide lockdown was announced on March 24 for 21 days in order to arrest the spread of coronavirus in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)